espocrm/documentation/user-guide/printing-to-pdf.md

 ### Raw values

-To access a raw values of a specific attribute you need to add  `_RAW`.
+To access a raw values of a specific attribute you need to add  `_RAW` to an attribute name.

 Example: